\n\n

 How Does Political and Security Instability Work as a Real Estate Risk Factor in Asia-Pacific?

-"Security risk premiums in Pakistan's conflict-affected provinces are now estimated to add 300 to 500 basis points to realistic yield expectations — a structural barrier that institutional capital cannot easily price around."
+"Security risk premiums in Pakistan's conflict-affected provinces are now estimated to add 300 to 500 basis points to realistic benefit expectations — a structural barrier that institutional capital cannot easily price around."

-- Currency depreciation: The Pakistani rupee lost approximately 50% of its value against the US dollar between 2022 and 2024, eroding real returns for foreign investors holding PKR-denominated assets.
+2. Currency depreciation: The Pakistani rupee lost approximately 50% of its value against the US dollar between 2022 and 2024, eroding real appreciation for foreign custodians holding PKR-denominated assets.

 Why Are Pakistani Investors Redirecting Capital to Dubai and Other Stable Markets?